akaJengo/MilkRunner/README.md

 # MilkRunner

-Run with 'npx react-native start' in porject folder
+Run with `npx expo start` in project folder
-To start application 'npx react-native run-android'
+Scan QR code on local internet to run